KajaMarinsek/The_BIA_Capstone/Business Intelligence Presentation.md

 # Business Intelligence Presentation Proposal

 ## Introduction
-- Overview of the business intelligence topic
+Overview of the business intelligence topic:
-- # Setting Background IMAGES in the PowerBI Reports
+ # THE EARTH OVERSHOOT DAY
-- Significance of data-driven decision-making:
+- Significance of data-driven decision-making: __The whole premise of Earth Overshoot Day is data!
+"Ecological Footprint© Explorer open data platform allows anyone to explore and download National Footprint and Biocapacity Accounts data.
+Updated every year, the Accounts track human demand and nature’s capacity to meet that demand for more than 200 countries."
+I will explore the data that infulences the longivity of countries and the Earth on the whole.__
 - Goals of the presentation: __I want to learn how the World Overshoot Day is obtaines and what parameters are included into the consideration.__